 If you want to avoid the common and not so common eye conditions that nobody is safe from, you should be aware of the symptoms.
 While regular eye exams are vital for the future of your vision, you should book an emergency appointment with your optometrist if you notice any of the following:

-- Eye pain: This is an emergency situation, and you should get treatment immediately.
+- Eye pain: This is an emergency, and you should get treatment immediately.

 - Partial/Total loss of vision: If this occurs in one or both eyes, even if temporarily, you should book an appointment with your optometrist as early as possible.
 Let them know why you are booking an appointment, and they will prioritize your eye exam.

 - Double Vision: This can be a sign that one of your eyes is weaker than the other.
 While double vision in itself can be frustrating, it could also be a symptom of astigmatism, cataracts, or a condition called keratoconus.
-Double vision will affect your ability to drive, and if you suffer from it on a regular basis, then you will need to inform the DMV.
+Double vision will affect your ability to drive, and if you suffer from it regularly, you will need to inform the DMV.

-- Blind Spots: If you notice that there are parts of your vision that have deteriorated, then it’s vital that you see an optometrist as quickly as possible.
+- Blind Spots: If you notice that there are parts of your vision that have deteriorated, then you must see an optometrist as quickly as possible.
 This includes if you have symptoms like seeing halos around lights, or there are areas of your vision that are distorted.
-These can be a sign of a variety of conditions, such as glaucoma, retinal detachment, or inflammation of the optic nerve.
+These can sign various conditions, such as glaucoma, retinal detachment, or inflammation of the optic nerve.

-- Injuries: If you get hit in the face by an object, and the impact occurs either on the eye itself or to the bone that surrounds your eye, then medical treatment is a priority.
+- Injuries: If you get hit in the face by an object, and the impact occurs either on the eye itself or to the bone surrounding your eye, then medical treatment is a priority.

-Trauma to the eye and the area around it can result in traumatic iritis, and this type of swelling can be very painful.
-You may even suffer from a loss of vision if you fail to get the right treatment.
+Trauma to the eye and the area around it can result in traumatic iritis, and this type of swelling can be excruciating.
+You may even have a loss of vision if you fail to get the right treatment.

-If you suffer from any of these issues, even if they are temporary, it’s important that you see an eye care professional as early as possible.
-The earlier that you get treatment, the easier it will be to limit your vision loss and reduce the potential for further deterioration of your sight.
-No matter your age, having an awareness of the threats to your vision can make it easier to identify when there might be an issue.
-Avoid direct sunlight, watch your diet, and make sure that you book appointments with your optometrist on a regular basis.
-The more aware you are of the risks, the more likely that you can prevent long term issues that will result in a loss of vision.
+If you suffer from any of these issues, you must see an eye care professional as early as possible, even if they are temporary.
+The earlier you get treatment, the easier it will be to limit your vision loss and reduce the potential for further deterioration of your sight.
+No matter your age, having an awareness of your vision’s threats can make it easier to identify when there might be an issue.
+Avoid direct sunlight, watch your diet, and make sure that you book appointments with your optometrist regularly.
+The more aware you are of the risks, the more likely you can prevent long term issues that will result in a loss of vision.